 Urgency recommendation: High

 Kyle Shanahan’s running scheme is where running backs go to thrive.
-No matter who inherits the starting role if McCaffrey remains out or goes down again, he’s a must-add.
+No matter who inherits the starting role, he’s a must-add.

 Seattle Seahawks